A Rickard equivalence for hopfological homotopy categories: Background

 \begin{cor} The class of modules $\mc{N}_H$ contains both projective $B$-modules and injective $B$-modules.
 Consequently, any projective or injective $B$-module descends to the zero object in $\mc{C}(B, H)$. \end{cor} \begin{proof} Given a projective $B$-module $P$, the canonical surjective map $\rho_P: P\otimes H \lra P$ splits since $P$ is projective, exhibiting $P$ as a direct summand of $P\otimes H$.
 Likewise, given an injective $B$-module $I$, the embedding $\lambda_I: I \lra I\otimes H$ splits and shows that $I\in \mc{N}_H$. \end{proof}

-\paragraph{Short exact sequences and distinguished triangles.} Next, we point out some relationship between short exact sequences of $B$-module and distinguished triangles in $\mc{C}(B,H)$.
+\paragraph{Short exact sequences and distinguished triangles.} Next, we point out some relationship between short exact sequences of $B$-modules and distinguished triangles in $\mc{C}(B,H)$.
 Note that here the situation is more general than that of \cite[Section 4.2]{QYHopf}.

 \begin{thm} Let